Alaska Asset Exemptions: What a Judgment Creditor Can Reach

 Can a judgment creditor reach the Permanent Fund Dividend?

 Largely yes.
-Under AS 43.23.065, only about twenty percent of an individual’s annual dividend is exempt from collection, so roughly eighty percent is reachable by an ordinary judgment creditor.
+Under AS 43.23.140 – still widely cited by its old number, AS 43.23.065 – 20 percent of the annual dividend is exempt from collection and no other exemption applies to a dividend at all, so eighty percent is reachable by an ordinary judgment creditor.
 A levy cannot be accepted before April 1 of the dividend year, and certain claims such as child support, restitution, and government debts can reach even more.
 Confirm the current protected percentage, which has been the subject of legislative proposals.

 How does Alaska’s motor-vehicle exemption work for collection?

-Under AS 09.38.020(e) as adjusted, a debtor exempts about four thousand fifty dollars of equity in one vehicle, but only if the vehicle’s total value stays under about twenty-seven thousand dollars.
+Under AS 09.38.020(e) as adjusted, a debtor exempts about $4,050 of equity in one vehicle, but only if the vehicle’s total value stays under about $27,000.
 If the vehicle is worth more than that ceiling, the exemption is lost entirely and the full equity is reachable.
 So a creditor should value the vehicle, not assume a flat exemption applies.

 How much of a debtor’s wages can a creditor garnish in Alaska?

 Alaska uses a fixed-dollar floor, not a percentage.
-Under AS 09.38.030 as adjusted, weekly net earnings up to about four hundred seventy-three dollars are exempt, and disposable earnings above that floor are reachable, subject to the federal cap in 15 U.S.C.
+Under AS 09.38.030 as adjusted, weekly net earnings up to about $473 are exempt, and disposable earnings above that floor are reachable, subject to the federal cap in 15 U.S.C.
 1673.
-A head of household who files an affidavit raises the floor to about seven hundred forty-three dollars.
+A head of household who files an affidavit raises the floor to about $743.
 Wages of a master or seaman are fully exempt.

 Is this the same as Alaska bankruptcy exemptions?